exadel-inc/esl/src/modules/esl-base-element/README.md

 <a name="intro"></a>

-Provides the core to create custom elements and ts decorators to simplify components creation.
+Provides the core for creating custom elements and ts decorators to simplify components creation.

 ## Base Element
 **ESLBaseElement** - base class for custom (tag) element declaration